The funded Influenza Immunisation Programme runs from 1 April through 31 December each year

 Also refer to the New Zealand Pharmaceutical Schedule on the PHARMAC website

 Influenza vaccination may be contraindicated or need to be delayed for people receiving some new cancer treatments.
-Please read the information under Contraindications and precautions to receiving influenza vaccine on page 16 for people receiving atezolizumab (Tecentriq®), ipilimumab (Yervoy®), nivolumab (Opdivo®) and pembrolizumab (Keytruda®) and contact the person’s oncologist or 0800 IMMUNE (0800 466 863) for current advice about influenza vaccination for these people BEFORE administering the vaccine.
+Please read the information under Contraindications and precautions to receiving influenza vaccine on page 16 of the Flu Kit Booklet 2019 for people receiving atezolizumab (TECENTRIQ®), ipilimumab (YERVOY®), nivolumab (OPDIVO®) and pembrolizumab (KEYTRUDA®) and contact the person’s oncologist or 0800 IMMUNE (0800 466 863) for current advice about influenza vaccination for these people BEFORE administering the vaccine.

 a.
 Chronic respiratory diseases may include: chronic bronchitis, chronic obstructive pulmonary disease, cystic fibrosis, emphysema.